 Its stable isotope analysis laboratory also measures δ18O for carbonates, and δD (deuterium) and δ18O for water.
 The lab also provides stable isotope analyses on a standalone basis.

-For details, please email the lab using this contact form.
+For details on stable isotopes analysis and radiocarbon dating prices, please email the lab using this contact form.

 This entry was posted on Friday, July 15th, 2016 and is filed under Beta Analytic Updates .